Associate Professor of Appalachian Studies;

 - APS 229: Contemporary Issues in Appalachia

 House served as a writer-in-residence at Eastern Kentucky University in 2004 and 2005 and at Lincoln Memorial University from 2005 to 2010.
 At LMU he also directed the Mountain Heritage Literary Festival.
 In 2010 House became the NEH Chair in Appalachian Studies at Berea College.
-He has served on the fiction faculty at Spalding University’s MFA in Creative Writing since 2005.
-In 2010 House was selected as the focus of the Silas House Literary Festival at Emory and Henry College in Emory, Virginia.
-The same year he was chosen as Appalachian Writer of the Year by Shepherd University in Shepherdstown, West Virginia.
-In 2014 he was given an honorary doctorate of letters by Eastern Kentucky University and in 2015 he received the Caritas Medal for his commitment to social justice.
+He has served on the fiction faculty at the Naslund Mann Graduate School of Writing since 2005.
+House is also an editor at the University Press of Kentucky’s Fireside Industries imprint.